rage/programming-23/data/part-10/2-access-modifiers.md

 ```

 If the integrity of the class is key, making the list attribute `notes` private makes sense.
-The class provides the client with suitable methods for adding and browsing notes.
-This approach becomes problematic, however, if we define a class `NotebookPro` which inherits the `Notebook` class.
-The private attribute is not accessible to the client, but neither is it accessible to the derived classes.
+The class provides the client with suitable methods for adding and browsing notes, after all.
+This approach becomes problematic if we define a new class `NotebookPro`, which inherits the `Notebook` class.
+The private list attribute is not accessible to the client, but neither is it accessible to the derived classes.
 If we try to access it, as in the `find_notes` method below, we get an error:

 ```python
 class NotebookPro(Notebook):